songster-sa/aws-sw-arch-associate-notes/readme.md

     - root vol type - EBS or instance store (INS)
     - for EBS - snapshot on S3
     - for INS - template on S3
+- any serverless pricing is always by use (invocation) - otherwise its by hr/minute
+- who has caching - cloud front, api gateway, elastic cache, DAX
+    - the more caching u provide in the arch in the front, the less load on DB or backend